Joseph-M-Cook/InvestGPT/README.md

 Introducing conversational AI with GPT-4 by OpenAI, integrated with full access to the internet via Google’s API.
 Limited to one message memory to save token usage.

-Implemented ${ticker} to retrieve information on a current stock.
+Implemented ${ticker} to retrieve live information on a current stock.
 (Limited to 5 requests per minute)